 - a.
 Convene meeting in an open session preceded by public notice. - b.
 Announce during the open portion of the meeting the topics to be considered during the executive session and the legal authority for holding an executive session on those topics. - c.
 Pass a motion to hold an executive session unless motion is unnecessary because a confidential meeting is required to discuss confidential information. - d.
 Record the executive session electronically. - e.
 Limit the topics considered during the executive session to the announced, authorized topics. - f.
 Take final action on the topics considered in the executive session during the open portion of a meeting. - g.
 All substantive votes must be recorded by roll call.

 12. Meeting Minutes and Records

 Minutes will be taken at all Board and Committee meetings and presented for approval at the next regular meeting.
-The Board President or Committee Chair will sign the minutes after Board approval.

 At a minimum, minutes must include: